Emotionally Focused Therapy: What Exactly Is It? And How Can It Help You?

-Referring back to both the attachment and bond required for any intimate relationship, emotionally focused therapy basis its premise on exactly these two things.
-Emotionally Focused Therapy (EFT)is a short term treatment whose goal is to help couples gain a greater insight into their unhealthy patterns while deepening their sense of intimacy and strengthening their bond.
+Referring back to both the attachment and bond required for any intimate relationship, emotionally focused therapy bases its premise on exactly these two things.
+Emotionally Focused Therapy (EFT) is a short-term treatment that can help couples gain a greater insight into their unhealthy patterns while deepening their sense of intimacy and strengthening their bond.

 Emotionally focused therapy, like the name implies, takes a closer look at emotional patterns that might develop because of one basic fear—the fear of abandonment.
 But rather than exploring trauma or wounds from the past, EFT is an active and real-time sort of therapy.
 It examines your current relationships and the behaviors therein.